GEOLYTIX/xyz/notes.md

 Hidden flag in layer styles configuration

+Cluster style object:

+* markerMin and markerMax replaced with "size" which is now the default size of the icon

+* "marker" renamed to "default"

+* "markerMulti" renamed to "cluster"

 ## Fixes

 MVT can now be generated from tables with a different EPSG than 3857. [#307](https://github.com/GEOLYTIX/xyz/issues/307)